A Dog's Life: The Autobiography of a Stray: The Stray Dogs

 The stray dogs are dogs who find Moon and Squirrel in the streets and badly injure them.

 Miss Oliver

 She was trying to convince Susan McGrath to sell her house and get rid of Squirrel/Daisy/Addy.

 Reception

 A Kirkus Reviews review says, "Heart-wrenching as well as heart-warming".
 A Publishers Weekly review says, "Though Martin is sometimes inconsistent about what Squirrel does and does not know, listeners will be too hooked on the emotional notes and occasional dramatic moments here to mind."
 This book won the Young Readers Choice Award in 2008.
+Nancy Tunis believes that the chapter titles for the last two chapters have been switched.
+Next-to-last should be "Home".
+Last chapter should be "Two Old Ladies".
+She says: "This book was recommended to me by my Grand-daughter.
+I think that by raising several dogs of her own, she has an inkling of what the thoughts of a dog might be, and she has found this book worthy."